jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Japanese has the fastest speaking rate, but French and English have the fastest information rates [19]
 - Transport for London gets ~70% of it’s money from fares.
 Most major cities globally are ~70% funded by governments.
 Hence why London public transport is so expensive.
 [21]
 - A theory: North Korea was always used by Russia and China - it needed them to survive, but they didn’t care about it.
 NK thought getting weapons that could hit mainland USA would finally get the West to listen to them, and potentially, through negotiations and deals, be treated like any other country - and escape from being under China/Russia.
 However, their olive branch was rejected; they achieved nothing.
 Now, with again increased tension between the West and China and Russia, once again NK may give up on trying to join the global economy and return to working closely with Russia and China.
 [50]
 - More sex = more boys (at the population level).
-Getting pregnant earlier in a female’s cycle slightly increases the chance of a boy, and the more sex a society is having, the higher the chance of early-cycle sex occuring.
+Getting pregnant earlier in a female’s cycle slightly increases the chance of a boy, and the more sex a society is having, the higher the chance of early-cycle sex occurring.
 [56]
+- Taesong (대성) village in Korea’s DMZ: Free rent, no tax, lots of farmland, and being able to hear (but not see) North Korean soldiers singing - although everyone is leaving, and only ~100 people are left.
+[69]

 ## Relationships